 This old-fashioned divinity recipe is the perfect holiday treat.
 Divinity Candy just like grandma used to make!

 - pecans optional

-Line 3 baking sheets with waxed paper and set aside.
+Line 3 baking sheets with wax paper and set aside.
 In a 3.5 quart saucepan fitted with a candy thermometer, whisk together sugar, corn syrup and water.
 Heat over medium heat until sugar has dissolved, stirring occasionally.
-Then increase heat to high and stop stirring.
+Increase heat to high and stop stirring.
 Continue cooking until candy thermometer reads 250 degrees F.

-While the syrup mixture is heating, beat egg white in a stand mixer until stiff peaks form.
-Once syrup has reached 250 degrees, slowly and carefully stream mixture into egg white while mixer is still beating.
+While the syrup mixture is heating, beat egg whites in a stand mixer until stiff peaks form.
+Once syrup has reached 250 degrees, slowly and carefully stream mixture into egg whites while mixer is still beating.
 You should be streaming for about 2 minutes.
 Add vanilla extract.

 Let mix on medium speed for another 15-20 minutes, or until mixture is no longer shiny.
 If mixer and divinity mixture are still hot, turn off mixer and let rest 2-3 minutes every five minutes to give the mixture a chance to cool.

-To spoon divinity onto waxed paper, working quickly, use two spoons sprayed with nonstick cooking spray.
-Scoop a spoonful, then use second spoon to scrape divinity onto waxed paper.
+To spoon divinity onto wax paper, working quickly, use two spoons sprayed with nonstick cooking spray.
+Scoop a spoonful, then use second spoon to scrape divinity onto wax paper.
 Gently swirl top of divinity to give it a smooth finish.
 Let set for about 1 hour.
 Serve or store in an airtight container for up to two weeks.
 Optional: Top with a pecan.